microsoft/dicom-server/docs/resources/schema-manager.md

 ### Terminology

 **Current database version**
 - The maximum SchemaVersion version in the database.
-In the event this table is empty, the version is 0.

 **Current instance version**
 - The maximum SchemaVersion version in the database that falls at or below the SchemaVersionConstants.Max value.
 For example, if the current database version is 25, but SchemaVersionConstants.Max is 23, the instance's current version will be 23.

 **Available version**
-- Any version greater than or equal to the current database version.
+- Any version greater than the current database version.

 **Compatible version**
 - Any version from SchemaVersionConstants.Min to SchemaVersionConstants.Max (inclusive).